Cognitive neuroscience of dreams: Reliance on verbal reports

 One significant shortcoming of dream studies is the necessary reliance on verbal reports.
 The dream event is reduced to a verbal report which is only an account of the subject's memory of the dream, not the subject's experience of the dream itself.
 These verbal reports are also at risk of being influenced by a number of factors.
-First, dreams involve multiple pseudosensory, emotional and motoric elements.
+First, dreams involve multiple pseudo-sensory, emotional and motoric elements.
 The dream report is only narrative, which makes capturing the whole picture difficult.
 Verbal reports face other difficulties like forgetting.
 Dreams and reports of dreams are produced in distinct states of consciousness resulting in a delay between the dream event and its recall while awake.
 During this time lag forgetting may occur resulting in an incomplete report.
 Forgetting is proportional to the amount of time elapsed between the experience and its recall.
 Also, remembering is exposed to interference at the recall stage and some information is not accessible to recall.
 Reconstructing the dream from memory while awake might affect the accuracy of recall because the subject may report more information than actually experienced, and sequence of events may be reordered.
 Another issue is the difficulty of verbally describing mostly visual subjective experiences like those found in dreams (e.g. unreal objects, bizarre experiences, emotions).
 Furthermore, subjects may intentionally fail to report embarrassing, immoral, or private dream experiences for fear of judgement, which results in censored, incomplete reports.

 The sleep laboratory environment

 The sleep laboratory environment is another major source of methodological issues.
 Sleep laboratories are an unnatural, awkward environment for sleeping.
 The subject may feel discomfort and anxiety, which may make sleep more difficult and of inferior quality.
 This is the well-known first night effect.
 Complete adaptation to the sleep laboratory may take four days or longer, which is longer than the duration of most laboratory studies.
 Also, the content of dreams at the laboratory has been observed to be different from dreams at home.
-Similarly, the laboratory environment may alter the content of dreams recalled from spontaneous awakenings at the end of a night's sleep, as indicated by high frequency of laboratory references in morning spontaneous awakenings in REM and NREM dream reports).
+Similarly, the laboratory environment may alter the content of dreams recalled from spontaneous awakenings at the end of a night's sleep, as indicated by high frequency of laboratory references in morning spontaneous awakenings in REM and NREM dream reports.